diegomanoelgoncalves/analisys_thermal_hydraulic/README.md

 ## Features

-The linear power density [W/cm] is calculated unidimensionally along the axial length, based on the detection results of the pin reaction rate.
+The code calculated unidimensionally along the axial length, based on the detection results of the pin reaction rate in hot channel.

-- Power Density[W/cm^2]
+- Power Density[W/cm]
 - Peak factor[-]
 - Entalpy[kj/kg]
 - Pressure[MPa]